Your one-stop resource for American public and political documents from 1774 to the present day.

 Federal documents facilitate research in history, American studies, political science, foreign policy, business, economics, education, law, sociology, science, engineering, and medicine.

-United States Documents Masterfile (USDM) provides a simple solution to help your patrons identify and locate federal public documents.
+United States Masterfile (USM) provides a simple solution to help your patrons identify and locate federal public documents.

-Open Access, full-text material is constantly expanding in U.S. Documents Masterfile.
+Open Access, full-text material is constantly expanding in United States Masterfile.

 New contributions from the Digital Public Library of America (DPLA) and the National Archives have brought the vast majority of citations available for open access to these full-text materials.